MadhuryaVeera/stock-price-prediction/README.md

   - .h5 (deep learning models)
   - .pkl (scalers and ARIMA artifacts)
   - .csv (datasets and outputs)
+- Models that i used in this is :
+   - LSTM
+   - Stacked LSTM
+   - GRU
+   - ARIMA

 ## Project Structure
 ```text